dgasmith/opt_einsum/README.md

 ## More details on paths

-Finding the optimal order of contraction is not an easy problem and formally scales factorial with respect to the number of terms in the expression.
+Finding the optimal order of contraction is not an easy problem and formally scales factorially with respect to the number of terms in the expression.
 First, lets discuss what a path looks like in opt_einsum:
 ```python
 einsum_path = [(0, 1, 2, 3, 4)]
 opt_path = [(1, 3), (0, 2), (0, 2), (0, 1)]